-Remember the 5-minute paper towel label I posted a couple weeks ago?
-These two generic soda can labels were created with the same sense of urgency for nearly the same sort of scenario.
-I had all of 30 minutes to create some fake soda labels to cover up some cans in a photo shoot I was involved in, and just like that paper towel label, these were non-critical background props that were going to be out of focus.
-It didn’t really matter all that much how realistic they were.
+These two generic soda can labels were created with a frustratingly massive amount of urgency behind them.
+I had all of 30 minutes to create some fake soda labels to cover up some cans in a photo shoot I was involved in – which wasn’t fun.
+These were critical background props that were going to be out of focus, so it didn’t really matter all that much how realistic they were.

 It’s projects like this where trashedgraphics.com really comes in handy.
 You notice that bar code in there?
 And that nutrition label?
 Yes, these are graphics that I created previously for other projects that I thought I would never have the need for ever again.
 But I’m glad I had those elements ready and available, as that made it possible to be able to crank these generic labels out so quickly.